AgeOfMobile/spring-firebase-auth/README.md

-This small library help you integrate Firebase Auth into your Spring Boot application.
+This small library helps you integrating [Firebase Auth](https://firebase.google.com/docs/auth/) into your Spring Boot application.
 It will parse ID Token (JWT) from the **Authorization** header, verify it then provide a **FirebaseUser** instance for current request.

 To use it, you need to add following snippet into your build.gradle file: